 Marketing To Millennials Now and into the future

-This demographic of the population, between 18-34 years of age, make up the biggest part of the workforce.
-Those approximately 80 million millennials spend upwards of $200 billion per year.
+This demographic of the population, between 18-34 years of age, makes up the biggest part of the workforce.
+Those, approximately 80 million, millennials spend upwards of $200 billion per year.
 With those statistics, it’s easy to see why businesses are vying for the attention of this unique demographic.
 Millennials are the most diverse population in history, making it tough to determine just how to market to them.
 Despite their many differences, there are a few key ways to attract our most coveted sales demographic.

 Authenticity